KayLerch/alexa-utterance-generator/README.md

 help me {get|book} a {taxi|room|table} in {city} at {1-12}:00 {AM|PM}
 ```

-results in 432 variants (help me get a taxi in Boston at 1:00 AM, help me book a table in Bristol at 12:00 PM etc.)
+results in 432 variants (_help me get a taxi in Boston at 1:00 AM_, _help me book a table in Bristol at 12:00 PM_ etc.)

 ## Escape placeholders